marko-londo/Model-Optimization/README.md

 #### Feature Importance

-The dominant feature turned out to be `decile_score` (0.4591).
-The process behind its determination is proprietary, rendering it non-transparent.
-It raises the question: how can any other feature be deemed valuable when the most crucial feature's origin remains enigmatic?
+The primary influencing factor was identified as decile_score, with a significance of 0.4591.
+However, the methodology behind its determination is proprietary, making it opaque.
+This poses a critical question: if the most influential feature is not transparent, how can we assess the value of any other feature?

 ### Attempted Model Improvement